 You might have heard artists say they’re right-brained or mathematicians say they’re left-brained.
 Maybe when you were a kid someone noticed you were left-handed and told you that meant you were creative.
 The idea that some of us are “left-brained” and others are “right-brained” is extremely popular.
 But, like so many other appealing ideas, the science doesn’t support it.
 People use both halves of their brain equally, and even within an individual person, creative and analytical thinking require both the left and right brain.
 I only learned this about a month ago, and as a 25-year-old graduate student working in neuroscience, I was shocked and embarrassed by my naiveté.
 I had heard so many professors, physicians and even scientists use the terms “right-brained” and “left-brained.”
 How could an idea with such little basis in reality have taken such a strong root?
-In this article, I discuss discoveries leading to the development of the brain laterality myth, studies disproving it and theories as to what makes this particular myth so hard to shake.
+In this article, I discuss left brain right brain research, discoveries leading to the development of the brain laterality myth, studies disproving it and theories as to what makes this particular myth so hard to shake.

 The idea that the right and left halves of our bodies might be different arose very early in human history.
 Early humans discovered that there was a near universal preference for the right hand.
 Not only did this suggest some asymmetry in our anatomy, but it also quickly led to the association of right with positive values and left with sinister, negative values.
 It’s why we use the phrase “right-hand man” to mean someone we trust and, conversely, why the word “sinister” comes from the Latin root for “left.”
 This went as far as the severe stigmatization of left-handed individuals.
 Left-handed people were associated with everything society hated, including black magic and sexual deviance, and many were forced to use their right hand as dominant.1 Later, when we figured out that the right half of the body is controlled by the left half of the brain, the left hemisphere was naturally seen as more important and dominant.